 Guided by his belief in the dignity of all people MRT unites forceful advocacy with the necessary executive abilities to create systemic change.
 No matter how difficult the challenge, he gets things done.

 He brought civilian oversight to the Los Angeles County Sheriff’s Department, pushed to have Sheriff’s deputies wear body cameras and championed reform of the County’s child welfare system.

-One of MRT’s most challenging and rewarding endeavors was to fulfill a campaign promise to build the new Martin Luther King Jr. Community Hospital to replace the now-defunct King/Drew hospital.
-By all accounts, the new hospital now ranks as one of the best hospitals in Los Angeles County, lauded for its high tech and high-touch approach that combines cutting edge hardware with compassionate patient care.
+One of MRT’s most challenging and rewarding endeavors was to fulfill a campaign promise to build the new Martin Luther King Jr. Community Hospital.
+By all accounts, the new hospital now ranks as one of the best hospitals in Los Angeles County, lauded for its high tech and high-touch approach that combines state-of-the-art technology with compassionate patient care.